AbstractSDK/abstract/IBC.md

     pub msg: StdAck,
 }
 ```

-The response ID can then be matched in the receiving contract to identify the action that has finished, along with parsing the Binary response for successful actions.
+The response ID can then be matched in the receiving contract to identify the action that has finished, along with
+parsing the Binary response for successful actions.
-This functionality is already provided by the app and extension contract implementations.
+This functionality is already provided by the app and api contract implementations.

 > Abstract's packages provide an easy entrypoint to this functionality.